sbr075/chatCommands/README.md

 - In this version I've added all commands that are going to be accessible with /title.
 This is however not a full release seeing as the code is messy and missing some extras i.e. multiple parent title support.
 A full changelog will be released with 0.5.0
 - Added all commands with basic functionality for title feature
 #### Known issues with 0.4.1
-- help list is broken
+- Help list is broken
+- Old onJoin system needs updating to fit with the new permission system
 ### Version 0.4.0
 - Update 0.4.0 brings with it a new set of functions accessible with /broadcast.
 It allows administrators, or players with the correct permissions, to send a broadcast to the whole server either once or at a timed interval for a set duration of time.
   - New commands